mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

-One limitation of back propagation neural networks seen in the last chapter is that they are limited to the number of neuron layers that can be efficiently trained.
-If you experimented with the sample back propagation code then you may have noticed that it took longer to train a network with two hidden layers compared to the training time for a network with only one hidden layer.
+One limitation of conventional back propagation neural networks is that they are limited to the number of neuron layers that can be efficiently trained.
 There are also problems like vanishing gradients (the backpropagated errors that are used to update connection weights) that occur in architectures with many layers.

 Deep learning uses computational improvements to mitigate the vanishing gradient problem like using ReLu activation functions rather than the more traditional Sigmoid function, and networks called "skip connections" networks where some layers are initially turned off with connections skipping to the next active layer.
-After some initial training the skipped layers are activated and become part of the model (as in ResNet50, mentioned in the section [Roadmap for the DL4J Model Zoo](#zoo) at the end of this chapter).

-Digging deeper into the problem of vanishing gradients, the problem with back propagation networks is that as error gradients are back propagated through the network toward the input layer, the gradients get smaller and smaller.
-The effect is that it can take a lot of time to train back propagation networks with many hidden layers.
-Even worse, the small backpropagated errors get so small that they cause numerical underflows.

-I became interested in deep learning neural networks when I took Geoffrey Hinton's Neural Network class (a Coursera class, taken summer of 2012) and then for the next seven years most of my professional work involved deep learning.
+Modern deep learning frameworks like DeepLearning4J, tensorFlow, and PyTorch are easy to use and efficient.
+We use DeepLearning4J in this chapter because it is written in Java and easy to use with Clojure.
+In a later chapter we will use the Clojure library **libpython-clj** to access other deep learning-based tools like the Hugging Face Transformer models for question answering systems as well as the **spaCy** Python library for natural language processing (NLP).

 I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data, LSTM (long short term memory) models to synthesize highly structured text data like nested JSON, and for NLP (natural language processing).
 Several of my 55 US patents use neural network and Deep Learning technology.

 The [Deeplearning4j.org](http://deeplearning4j.org/) Java library supports many neural network algorithms including support for Deep Learning (DL).
 Note that I will often refer to Deeplearning4j as DL4J.

-We will first look at a simple example of a feed forward network using the same University of Wisconsin cancer database that we used earlier.
-Deep learning refers to neural networks with many layers, possibly with weights connecting neurons in non-adjacent layers which makes it possible to model temporal and spacial patterns in data.
+We will look at a simple example of a feed forward network using the same University of Wisconsin cancer database that we will also use later in the chapel on anomaly detection.

-There is a separate [repository of DL4J examples](https://github.com/eclipse/deeplearning4j-examples) that you should clone because the last half of this chapter is a general discussion of running the DL4J examples and modifying them for your needs with one additional example using LSTM models.
+There is a separate [repository of DL4J examples](https://github.com/eclipse/deeplearning4j-examples) that you might want to look at since any of these Java examples that look useful for your projects can be used in Clojure using the example here to get started.

-After the first simple example we then look at how to set up DL4J projects using Maven, and then discuss other types of layer classes that you will likely use in your projects.
-After learning how to set up and use DL4J and having a roadmap of commonly used layer classes, then you will then be set to work on your own projects.

 ## Feed Forward Classification Networks